apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 - Field names: It defines which fields Gravitino uses to partition the table.

-- Other messages may also be needed.
+- In some cases, you require other information.
 For example, if the partitioning strategy is `bucket`, you should provide the number of buckets; if the partitioning strategy is `truncate`, you should provide the width of the truncate.

 The following is an example of creating a partitioned table: